Kitten diarrhea is unfortunately quite common, and definitely no picnic for anyone involved.

 Both of these can point to various causes that will have to be determined by your vet.

-However, acute diarrhea is the most deadly for kittens since they can easily die of dehydration.
+However, acute diarrhea is the most deadly since they can easily die of dehydration.

 Little kittens are fragile, as are their internal physical mechanisms.

 In nature, they get most of their water intake from the rodents and birds they eat, so they are notoriously poor water drinkers.

 Dehydration can easily occur if your kitten is experiencing continuous diarrhea, because he is losing his important bodily fluids, vitamins, and minerals through his stool.

 You can test for dehydration by holding his scruff between your thumb and forefinger.

 If you let go and it springs back in place quickly, he is well-hydrated.
 If it stays up for any period of time in a "peak," then you know he's dehydrated.

 If this happens, don't think that you can just force water into his mouth, because it's the lack of electrolytes and minerals that is also dangerous.

 Please get your kitten to the vet right away!

 The veterinarian or her assistant will likely give him subcutaneous fluids, or "Sub-Q" fluids to counteract the electrolytes lost during diarrhea.